-Fiberglass frame reduces weight and permits quick setup.
+Fiberglass frame permits quick setup.
 Large mesh panels provide good ventilation.
-Bathtub floor and welded seams keep out the rain.
+Bathtub floor and welded seams keep out rain.
 Center roof height is 78 inches.
-Fits in a zippered duffel bag and weighs just 21 pounds.
+Fits in a duffel bag and weighs 21 pounds.

-Two dividers create three-room tent.
-Use pre-attached tent poles for quick set up that requires just some unpacking and unfolding.
-The main canopy design helps to shed water in rainy weather.
-Mesh skin allows for extra airflow.
+2 dividers create three-room tent.
+Use pre-attached tent poles for quick set up that requires just unpacking and unfolding.
+Main canopy design helps shed water in rainy weather.
+Mesh skin for extra airflow.

 Mesh on the ceiling can let water leak in during heavy rainfall.

-The high-tech coating guarantees water resistance.
-There are two doors and six mesh windows.
-Should take about 10 minutes to set up with three people.
-The layout is flexible thanks to a removable divider, which can also be used as a projector screen.
+High-tech coating guarantees water resistance.
+2 doors and 6 mesh windows.
+Takes 10 minutes to set up with 3 people.
+Layout is flexible thanks to removable divider, which also works as a projector screen.

-Some manufacturing flaws can make the windows difficult to zip open.
+Some manufacturing flaws can make windows difficult to zip.

-The small room on the back acts as a great spot to store gear or for kids to play or sleep.
-A porch roof provides some shade directly outside the tent.
-Standard features like zippered pockets and lantern hooks are included.
+Small room on the back acts as a great spot to store gear or for kids to play or sleep.
+76 inch ceiling height.
+Porch roof provides shade directly outside tent.
+Zippered pockets and lantern hooks are included.

-Pieces such as the support poles can bend easily, compromising the structure of the tent.
+Pieces such as the support poles can bend easily and affect tent structure.